sharsulkar/H1B_LCA_outcome_prediction/reports/notes/journal.md

 #### approx time spent - 10h

 Today I will finish below tasks -
 1. write separate code for rebuilding observations_df and saving the columns - done, need to refactor the new code
 2. note down test cases in a test case document and start building scripts
+    Created test_cases.md in reports/notes/ and listed all sanity checks that need to be added in the code.
+    Need to add functional tests that need to be run with py-test.
 3. start building the make_dataset.py code, note down starategy

 4. Make the autodocs work - resolve the 'make: *** No rule to make target 'html'.
-Stop.' error - done Had to reinstall sphinx, added the correct sys path to conf.py.
+Stop.' error - done
+    Had to reinstall sphinx, added the correct sys path to conf.py.
 Now it is working as expected.
     Next steps -
         a.
 Format Index.rst correctly to have a easy to read documentation